GenesysCloudBlueprints/conversation-mos-score-dashboard-blueprint/blueprint/index.md

 Clone the [conversation-MOS-score-dashboard-blueprint](https://github.com/GenesysCloudBlueprints/conversation-mos-score-dashboard-blueprint "Opens the conversation-MOS-score-dashboard-blueprint") repository from GitHub to your local environment's configuration.

-### Download and extract Prometheus, Grafana and the Alert manager
+### Download and extract Prometheus, Grafana, and the Alert Manager

 - [Download](https://prometheus.io/download/) the zip files of Prometheus and Alert Manager based on your environment